 This draft framework provides a long term shared vision and strategy for the Strathard area of the National Park up to 2040.
-It trials a new approach by integrating land use management and development planning at a local scale - for the Strathard Community Council area, shown on Map One.
+It trials a new approach by integrating land use management and development planning at a local scale - for the Strathard Community Council area, shown on Map 1 on page 3.